 I am committed to making this blog freely available, and not putting material behind a paywall.
 As a writer, I am doing what I love – but I still have to make a living.
 If you have enjoyed this post, and if you are able to do so, perhaps you would consider supporting my work by making a small contribution via the Buy Me A Coffee button.
 Thank you!

-For the last few weeks I have been researching the Lindisfarne Gospels for a chapter in my book, and writing an article about them for an e-magazine.
+For the last few weeks I have been researching the Lindisfarne Gospels and writing an article about them for an e-magazine.
 For those of you not familiar with the Lindisfarne Gospels, they are a lavishly illuminated hand-written book of the four Gospels (Matthew, Mark, Luke and John) of the New Testament, in Latin, produced by a scribe-artist called Eadfrith around 700CE, in the monastic community on the island of Lindisfarne (aka Holy Island) off the coast of Northumberland in North East England.
 About 250 years later, a word by word translation (or ‘gloss’) in Old English was added above each line by a priest-scribe called Adred, at Chester-le-Street where the community was then living, having fled the island after raids by Vikings.

 Incipit, Matthew’s gospel, Lindisfarne Gospels.
 British Library Cotton MS Nero D IV f.027r